 Living in student accommodation is a great way to meet new people and spark friendships.

 If you are an international student and you don’t meet the entry requirements to this degree, we offer the International Foundation Year, run by the Surrey International Study Centre.

 IELTS Academic: 7.0 overall with 7.0 in each element.

 View the other English language qualifications that we accept.

 If you do not currently meet the level required for your programme, we offer intensive pre-sessional English language courses, designed to take you to the level of English ability and skill required for your studies here.

-Read our admissions process (PDF) regarding selection for this programme.
+Read our admissions process (PDF) regarding selection for this course.

-Suitable candidates will be invited for a selection day consisting of multiple mini interviews (MMIs) which will be conducted by University academics, assisted by staff from clinical practice areas and detailed guidance is provided in the invitation.
-Offers may be conditional upon a satisfactory level of medical fitness, and students are screened by Occupational Health at the beginning of the programme.
+If you are a suitable candidate you will be invited for a selection day consisting of multiple mini interviews (MMIs) which will be conducted by University academics, assisted by staff from clinical practice areas and detailed guidance is provided in your invitation.
+Your offer may be conditional upon a satisfactory level of medical fitness, and students are screened by Occupational Health at the beginning of the course.
 Please note that all offers are conditional upon clearance from the Disclosure and Barring Service (DBS), or equivalent.